Constructing Linear Encoders with Good Spectra: General Principles for Constructing Good Linear Source-Channel Encoders

-Theorem~\ref{th:MRDLSCC} provides us with SCC-good random linear codes $F:\field{q}^n\to\field{q}^m$ of support size as small as $q^{n'}=q^{\max\{n,m\}}$, realized by an $(n,m,1)$ MRD code, which has minimum rank distance $d = m' = \min\{n,m\}$ (the full-rank case).
-In fact, we showed in \cite{JSCC:Yang201008} that $q^{\max\{n,m\}}$ is the minimum support size of an SCC-good random linear code satisfying the stronger condition \eqref{eq:SuperGoodBeforeSymmLinearCodes}, and that a random linear code of support size $q^{\max\{n,m\}}$ is SCC-good before symmetrization if and only if it is uniformly distributed over an $(n,m,1)$ MRD code.
+Theorem~\ref{th:MRDLSCC} provides us with SCC-good random linear encoders $F:\field{q}^n\to\field{q}^m$ of support size as small as $q^{n'}=q^{\max\{n,m\}}$, realized by an $(n,m,1)$ MRD code, which has minimum rank distance $d = m' = \min\{n,m\}$ (the full-rank case). \footnote{It was shown in \cite{JSCC:Yang201105} that Theorem~\ref{th:MRDLSCC} actually holds for all MRD codes.
+Furthermore, it was proved that the minimum support size of an SCC-good-before-symmetrization random linear encoder is exactly $q^{\max\{n,m\}}$, and that a random linear encoder of support size $q^{\max\{n,m\}}$ is SCC-good before symmetrization if and only if it is uniformly distributed over an $(n,m,1)$ MRD code.}

-As an application of Theorem~\ref{th:MRDLSCC}, the next example gives us some insights into the general form of a random linear code that is SCC-good before symmetrization.